Run a .shx file directly (no 'run' command needed!)

 utah --command "os.isInstalled('git')"

-This makes Utah feel more like traditional script interpreters (python script.py
+This makes Utah feel more like traditional script interpreters (python script.py, node script.js, etc.) while maintaining full backward compatibility with the explicit run command.

 Quick Start